oriuminc/jenkins-inception/README.md

   - Convert chef-solo provisioning steps to rake task.
   - Add `user` cookbook and example databag to load server with authorized users for SSH access.
+  - Use `cap` instead of ssh-forever.
+(For one, ssh-forever doesn't allow for turning of StrictHostKeyChecking.)

 <!-- Links -->
    [hatch-project]:       http://xdissent.github.com/chef-hatch-repo/